josedbaez/josedbaez.github.io/source/_posts/sitecore9-okta-login.md

-title: Log in to sitecore 9 editor using OKTA provider
+title: Log in to sitecore 9 editor using Okta provider
-date: 2018/04/04
+date: 2018/04/02
 categories:
 - Sitecore
 - Authentication